Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: Generalised Spatially Random Coupling

 \subsection{$G-\Sigma$ formalism}

-We begin by reviewing the model introduced in ref.\cite{Patel2023}, which provides the first theoretical realisation of linear-in-temperature resistivity.
-The fermionic field $\psi_i$ and scalar field $\phi_i$ are described by standard kintic terms,
+We begin by reviewing the model introduced in ref.\cite{Patel2023}, which provides the first theoretical realisation of linear-$T$ resistivity.
+The fermionic field $\psi_i$ and scalar field $\phi_i$ are described by standard kinetic terms,

-where $i=1,...,N$ denotes the flacour index.
+where $i=1,...,N$ denotes the flavour index.
 The potential disorder $v_{ij}$ is introduced with Gaus\ss ian statistics,